angeloschatzimparmpas/t-viSNE/README.md

 This Git repository contains the code that accompanies the research paper "t-viSNE: Interactive Assessment and Interpretation of t-SNE Projections".
 The details of the experiments and the research outcome are described in [the paper](https://doi.org/10.1109/TVCG.2020.2986996).

-**Note:** t-viSNE is optimized to work better for the 2560x1440 resolution (1440p/QHD (Quad High Definition)).
+**Note:** t-viSNE is optimized to work better for standard resolutions (such as 1440p/QHD (Quad High Definition) and 1080p).
 Any other resolution might need manual adjustment of your browser's zoom level to work properly.

 **Note:** The tag `paper-version` matches the implementation at the time of the paper's publication.
 The current version might look significantly different depending on how much time has passed since then.